-Kimmo Kaunela did a breakdown of his Western Desert environment pack for UE4 that includes over 200 models, dynamic day/night cycle, rain option, 4-layer tessellation landscape material with triplanar mapping and more.
-The scene is available for purchase.
+Kimmo Kaunela did a breakdown of his Western Desert environment pack that includes over 200 models, materials, dynamic day/night cycle, rain option and more.

 Western Desert Town Pack